Covered Calls in 2026: My Weekly Income System

 What a Covered Call Actually Is

-Think of it as renting out your shares.
-Your stock is the asset, and the call premium is the rent you collect from a tenant who wants the option to buy your property.
+Think of it as renting your shares.
+The stock is the property.
+The premium is the rent.

 The Core Engine: Why Theta and Implied Volatility Matter